quicksilver/1Password-Plugin/README.markdown

 ## Bugs

-This is an early test project, and any ideas or bugs should be addressed to me@patjack.co.uk
+This is an *fairly* early test project, and any ideas or bugs should be addressed to me@patjack.co.uk

 ## Donating